britztopher/openshift-jrs-ce/README.md

 ### Requirements

   * Openshift account.
+  * rhc tools, version 1.9 or later

+#### Application requirements

   * Gear size should be medium.
 You'll need to manually add additional storage (min.
 2GB) to the default storage for your cartridge.
-  * rhc tools, version 1.9 or later
   * JBoss EAP6 cartridge
   * PostgreSQL 9.2 cartridge